About this document

 The CM0+ core comes out of reset and enables the CM4 core.
 The CM0+ core is then configured to go to sleep by the provided CM0+ application.
 Resource initialization for this example is performed by the CM4 core.
 It configures the system clocks, pins, clock to peripheral connections, and other platform resources.

-Note that the application code uses BSP/HAL/middleware functions to execute the intended functionality.
+Note that this application code uses BSP/HAL/middleware functions to execute the intended functionality.

 Note: You can open the Device Configurator to view the aliases that are set up in the BSP.